Cleboost/Commit-IA/README.md

 - [📧 Contact](#-contact)

 ## 📖 Introduction
-This is a simple README.md template for your projects.
-It is designed to be easy to use and to provide a good starting point for your project documentation.
+This project is a simple CLI to generate commit message with the help of an IA.
+The IA is provided by [Ollama](https://ollama.com) and the model is Mistral.

 ## 📦 Installation
 1. `npm install commit-ia -g`